(This post offers calculation of Gratuity in two different methods and also discusses tax liability on Gratuity received)

 c) Half month’s average salary for each completed year of service.

 Q: How gratuity paid by banks?

-Ans.: There is no ceiling for Gratuity payable to bank employees under BPS/OSR/Gratuity Act.
+Ans.: There is no ceiling for Gratuity payable to bank employees under the BPS/OSR/Gratuity Act.
 When an employee or officer retires from the Bank, his/her Gratuity entitlement would be calculated both under the Act and under BPS/OSR.
 The higher of the two will be paid.
-In case of amount paid is in excess of the limit fixed under above methods of calculation then such excess amount is taxable under income tax act.
+In case the amount paid is in excess of the limit fixed under the above methods of calculation then such excess amount is taxable under the income tax act.